BARRETTMEAG/Lucidum/3. Draft_Trees/SM_trees/README.md

 - Beauti-Beast show the trees created in Beauti and Beast, files and pictures included.

-- The Difference between before and after resolving folders is before contains homo_sapiens in the fasta and pictures, thus making the trees not reliable, where after resolving has homo_sapiens (just homo_sapiens and not the other homo_sapiens_) removed, the trees are much more reliable.
+- The Difference between before and after resolving folders is one previously (Before_Resolving) contains homo_sapiens in the fasta and pictures, thus making the trees not reliable.
+Whereas After_Resolving has homo_sapiens removed (kept the other homo_sapiens_), the trees are much more reliable.